 What I do when I am not tutoring

 I do a considerable amount of singing in my life outside tutoring; something I have done for as long as I can remember.
-This includes performances both locally and nationally with my band and musicians I have met in all areas of my life.
+This includes performances locally and in churches nationally.

-I have also spent this past year as a Duke of Edinburgh's Award Diamond Ambassador in celebration of the 60th anniversary year of the award scheme.
-It has been a phenomenal year which has seen me giving speeches on my DofE experiences in front of royalty and celebrities at Buckingham Palace and the House of Lords; dinner with HRH The Duke of Edingburgh, and a televised interview with Phillip Schofield on ITV.
+I am also a Duke of Edinburgh's Award Ambassador.
+It has been a phenomenal few years which have seen me giving speeches on my DofE experiences in front of royalty, celebrities and the public at Buckingham Palace, Windsor Castle and the House of Lords; dinner with HRH Prince Philip, the Duke of Edinburgh, and televised interviews on the BBC and with Phillip Schofield on ITV.

 "My son really enjoyed his session with Raphael.
 He had only praise after."
 IB Physics preparation from Singapore

 Raph boosted my son Laurence from a C student to an A student during the time he acted as my son's instructor.
 Raphel developed a close relationship with him and helped boost his confidence and ability over time by patiently nurturing my son's ability to work things out for himself.
 Raphel is an outstanding tutor.

 "He's an absolute star, we love him.
 He's exceptional."
 Mother of previous GCSE Maths student.